krisjhamilton/frontend-nanodegree-arcade-game/README.md

 ### Summary

 The purpose of this game is to navigate the character to the water at the top of the level without getting hit by the enemies.
-Rinse and Repeat to progress to the next level.
+Rinse and repeat to progress to the next level.

 ### Controls